LORTEY/Mafia-gui-engine/README.md

 A Python graphical application for playing mafia with friends.
 My first gui application ever.
+Wow i was so bad at writing code... not that currently I am much better than that.